Center for Brain and Spinal Cord Repair, Institute for Behavioral Medicine Research

 Research Lab: Center for Brain and Spinal Cord Repair

-General Research: My laboratory is an interdisciplinary research group dedicated to studying the complexities of CNS injury, inflammation and tissue repair.
-We are currently funded by the NIH to explore the consequences of resident (e.g., microglia) and recruited inflammatory cell (e.g., macrophages, T-lymphocytes) activation on axonal injury, demyelination and neurological function in models of rat and mouse SCI.
+General Research: The Center for Brain and Spinal Cord Repair lab is an interdisciplinary research group dedicated to studying the complexities of CNS injury, inflammation and tissue repair.
+They are currently funded by the NIH to explore the consequences of resident (e.g., microglia) and recruited inflammatory cell (e.g., macrophages, T-lymphocytes) activation on axonal injury, demyelination and neurological function in models of rat and mouse SCI.
 Inflammation is an inevitable consequence of tissue damage and is necessary for efficient cell repair.
 However, acute inflammation also causes “collateral” damage to tissues before repair processes are initiated.
 In the spinal cord, where most cells are post-mitotic and exhibit poor regenerative/repair potential, inflammation can have devastating consequences.
-We are striving to develop novel therapies that will manipulate or over-ride normal immune function.
+Theyare striving to develop novel therapies that will manipulate or over-ride normal immune function.

-Research Interests: Neuroimmunology of spinal cord injury, immunological influences on neuronal degeneration and regeneration, neuroendocrine influences (e.g., stress/HPA axis activation) on inflammatory mediated injury/repair of the CNS.
+- Neuroendocrine influences (e.g., stress/HPA axis activation) on inflammatory mediated injury/repair of the CNS

 present - Journal of Neurodegeneration and Regeneration

 present - Inflammation & Allergy - Drug Targets

 present - Neuroimmune Pharmacology